jspaaks/multivariate-linear-regression/README.md

                                    --sigma 12.1 \
                                    --basename "data/"
 $ ./dist/bin/train -h
-train [OPTIONS...]
-FEATURES LABELS
+NAME
-   Use gradient descent to train a multivariate linear model based on the features from filepath FEATURES and corresponding labels from filepath LABELS.
+       train - Use batch gradient descent to train a multivariate linear model

-   Options
+SYNOPSIS
+       train -h
+       train --help
+       train [OPTIONAL]...
+FEATURES_PATH LABELS_PATH

+DESCRIPTION
+       Use batch gradient descent to train a multivariate linear model.

+       Optionals

+       -d DEVICE, --device DEVICE
-   -d, --device DEVICE                The output device for plotting (defaults to interactive
-                                      device selection, including overview of available device names).
+            The output device used for plotting.
+Use "?" for interactively selecting a device, "null" for no output.
+Defaults to interactive device selection, including overview of available device names.

-   -e, --nepochs EPOCHS               The number of epochs (default 10).
+       -e NEPOCHS, --nepochs NEPOCHS
+            Number of epochs.
+An epoch is equivalent to one pass through the entire data set.

+       -h, --help
-   -h, --help                         Show the help and exit.
+            Show the help.

-   -r, --learning_rate LEARNING_RATE  The learning rate (default 0.01).
+       -r LEARNING_RATE, --learning_rate LEARNING_RATE
+            The learning rate of the steepest descent analysis.
+Simply a scaling factor that is applied to the calculated gradient of the loss with respect to the weights.

-   -v, --verbose                      Log intermediate values to STDOUT.
+       -v, --verbose
-   -w, --initial_weights              Initial values of the weights (default all 0.0).
+            Verbose output.

+       -w INITIAL_WEIGHTS, --initial_weights INITIAL_WEIGHTS
+            The point in the parameter space from where to start the iterative procedure of updating the weights.

+       -z, --standardize
-   -z, --standardize                  Whether to standardize the features and labels values
+            Whether to standardize the features and labels values before training.

-                                      before training.
+       Positionals

+       FEATURES_PATH
+            The path to the file containing the features used for training.
+            Paths can be relative or absolute.
+The file format should be that outputted by sibling program "mkdata".

+       LABELS_PATH
+            The path to the file containing the labels used for training.
+            Paths can be relative or absolute.
+The file format should be that outputted by sibling program "mkdata".

+EXAMPLES
+       Train a linear model based on the features from "features.txt" and the labels from "labels.txt" using default options:

+            $ ./train features.txt labels.txt

+       Train a linear model based on the features from "data/features.txt" and the labels from "data/labels.txt" using 100 epochs, a learning rate of 0.001, and initialize the weights at (10.2, 34.7, 0.1); afterwards, use the interactive "qtwidget" device to make a plot of the loss as a function of epoch:

+            $ ./train --device qtwidget \
+                      --nepochs 100 \
+                      --learning_rate 0.001 \
+                      --initial_weights 10.2,34.7,0.1 \
+                      data/features.txt data/labels.txt
 ```

 ### experiment 1